rbturnbull/stemmadot/README.rst

 Robert Turnbull
 For more information contact: <robert.turnbull@unimelb.edu.au>

 STEMMA was created by Stephen Carlson (Australian Catholic University).
+If you use it, please cite Carlson's work:

+    Carlson, Stephen C. *The Text of Galatians and Its History*.
+Wissenschaftliche Untersuchungen Zum Neuen Testament 385.
+Tübingen: Mohr Siebeck, 2015.

 Help for this project came from Peter Montoro.